 With that said, fragmenting liquidity between similar protocols isn’t ideal.
 If you’ve read our Uniswap article, you know that AMMs work best with as much liquidity in the pools as possible.
 If a lot of the liquidity in DeFi is split between many different AMM protocols, that could lead to a worse experience for the end-user.

-How to provide liquidity for SushiSwap
+How to provide liquidity for SushiSwap?

 Is SushiSwap safe?

+SushiSwap had quickly overtaken many other DeFi projects in terms of total value locked since its launch, and it could continue to grow in popularity and traction.
 No matter how successful SushiSwap becomes in the end, it shows that no product or service has an indisputable advantage in DeFi.